mangerlab/training-tesseract-ocr-with-custom-data-and-font/README.md

 # Important

-* These instructions do not support LSTM models, it is better to stack pre-trained models as I discovered later *
+**These instructions do not support LSTM models, it is better to stack pre-trained models as I discovered later.**

 Based on https://medium.com/@riasharma.indian/training-tesseract-ocr-with-custom-data-and-font-cf9e94429b4a by Ria.